tshoniunathi/AWS-ReStart-Journey/Projects/AWS Restaurant/Readme.md

    ![image alt](https://github.com/tshoniunathi/AWS-ReStart-Journey/blob/e02906bc1628d9f18bf41d34c067a442083a26e2/Projects/AWS%20Restaurant/S3%20Bucket/Screenshot%202025-11-10%20145322%202.2%20.png)

+## Overall learning experience
+**Challenges**
+- Public access- the struggle was with why the site was not opening and showing a "forbidden" message, blocked public access and figuring which JSON policy to use.
+- HTTPS/HTTP confusion- the challenge was that browser on https blocks the site and the site is considered to be not secure.
+- File structure and case sensitivity- the challenge was that Images were not loading, and being inaware of case-sensitivity (Index.html istead of index.html).

+**Wins**
+- Practical understanding of cloud storage concepts- how objects are stored, how bucket URLs work and the differences between normal and cloud storage
+- learning about IAM and access controls- gained experienced on bucket policies, difference between public and private access, building confidence with AWS permissions.
+- Hnads-on experience with static site architecture- clears understanding on what static hosting means, and the lack of a server, improving knowledge of how websites actually work.

 **Presentation**
 - There was also, a presentation on benefits of migrating to aws and restaurant overview.
 This presentation shows the ways in which  Migrating to AWS services offers organizations a modern, scalable, and cost-efficient  environment for running applications and data workloads.
 The process typically involves assessing existing systems, choosing the right AWS tools, and then moving resources into cloud services.
 Overall, migration enables businesses to modernize their infrastructure, reduce operational overhead, and take advantage of AWS’s global reliability and innovation.